 Related article: 15 stunning bathrooms that don’t use white tiles

-The inspiration for the bathroom started with tiles… I ummed and ahhed for a long time about what tiles to use.
+The inspiration for the bathroom started with tiles.
+I ummed and ahhed for a long time about what tiles to use.
 When I was initially planning the bathroom, I thought a marble tile feature wall would be beautiful but as it got closer to locking in the tile choices there was an overload of marble bathrooms on TV and social media — I began to feel like this luxe feature wouldn’t feel that special.

 Styling-wise I wanted to play with the black and white palette but didn’t want the space to feel too contemporary or stark so I injected some natural products like the timber accents, terrazzo tray and natural brushes.
-The Turkish towels also have a gorgeous texture that help to soften things.
+The Turkish towels also have a gorgeous texture that helps to soften things.

 Indoor plants fill this space and I move plants about in my home quite a bit (although I know they say you shouldn’t do this as it can give them ‘shock’ and kill them).
 At the moment there is a chain of hearts plant on the window sill, fiddle leaf fig by the bath, jade plant on the vanity and string of pearls in the shower.

 The hero piece has got to be that oversized mirror that I got from Curious Grace though!
-It’s 1m in diametre and I love how it draws your eye as soon as you enter the bathroom.
+It’s 1m in diameter and I love how it draws your eye as soon as you enter the bathroom.

-Do you have any questions about my black and white bathroom?
+- Do you have any questions about my black and white bathroom?
 Pop them in the comments below and I’ll get back to you asap.

 *Disclaimer: some products featured in this post were gifted.